Basic data structures#

 at a later stage.
 Expressions can be converted to a different type

-using fold_convert
+using fold_convert.

-Accessing individual members in the tree
+Accessing individual members in the tree structures should not

 be done.
 Rather, access should be done via macros.

-One basic data structure is the stmtblock_t
+One basic data structure is the stmtblock_t struct.
+This is

 used for holding a list of statements, expressed as tree